WardBrian/mlb-led-scoreboard/README.md

 ## Brian Ward's fork

-This version differs rather signficantly from the original, including tweaks to behavior, visuals, and different underlying code
+This version differs rather signficantly from the original, including tweaks to behavior, visuals, and different underlying code.
+The rest of this README is primarily for the original, not yet updated.

 ---------------